On the structure of pointsets with many collinear triples: When one set of points is collinear

-After substituting the values from (\ref{sim_points}) one can check that this line intersects the $x$ axis at $x=2$ as well.
-For completeness we include the simple calculation.
+After substituting the values from (\ref{sim_points}), one can check that this line intersects the $x$ axis at $x=2$ as well.
+For completeness, we include a simple calculation.
 Setting $Y=0$ and using the identities in (\ref{sim_points}) we have

-By the assumptions of Lemma \ref{main3}, $A$ doesn't contain triples similar relative to the line of $C,$ so the equation in (\ref{curve}) defines an algebraic curve.
-After factoring out the $y=0$ line we left with a degree two polynomial in two variables
+By the assumptions of Lemma \ref{main3}, $A$ does not contain two triples perspective from $C,$ so the equation in (\ref{curve}) defines an algebraic curve.
+After factoring out the $y=0$ line we were left with a degree two polynomial in two variables

-which defines a (possibly degenerate) conic, so at least $c_3\delta^{12}N$ points of $B$ are on a conic.
+which defines a (possibly degenerate) conic, so at least $c_3\delta^{10}N$ points of $B$ are on a conic.